KSoft-Si/ksoftapi.sk/.github/ISSUE_TEMPLATE/bug-report---code-related-issue.md

 ---
-name: 'Bug report - K.Soft Related Issue '
+name: Bug report - Code Related Issue
 about: Create a report to help us improve.
-This issue template is strictly used for K.Soft errors in our code.
+This issue template is strictly used for errors in our code,  purely related to Skript or another add-on conflict.
 title: ''
 labels: bug
 assignees: GamingGeek, HVEVB, EnderDev